 - What is the amount of time wasted because my managers lack leadership skills or proper functional skills required for their day-to-day functions?

-- What is the cost of opportunities lost owing to poor customer service or product quality?
+- What is the cost of opportunities lost due to poor customer service or product quality?

 - How will you stay competitive and keep your workforce updated with the latest trends and techniques?